Narrabeen - Wheeler Heights

 An assessment of population growth drivers in Narrabeen - Wheeler Heights reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Narrabeen - Wheeler Heights' population is approximately 11,353 as of August 2025.
-This represents an increase of 112 people since the 2021 Census, which reported a population of 11,241.
-The change is inferred from ABS data showing an estimated resident population of 11,215 in June 2024 and 53 new addresses validated since the Census date.
-This results in a population density of 3,746 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch assessments.
-The area's 1.0% growth since the census compares favorably with its SA4 region (3.1%), indicating strong growth fundamentals.
-Overseas migration was the primary driver of population growth in recent periods.
+This figure represents an increase of 112 people, a 1.0% rise from the 2021 Census which reported a population of 11,241.
+The change is inferred from ABS' estimated resident population of 11,215 in June 2024 and 53 validated new addresses since the Census date.
+This results in a population density ratio of 3,746 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+The area's 1.0% growth since census is within 2.1 percentage points of the SA4 region (3.1%), indicating competitive growth fundamentals.
+Overseas migration was primarily responsible for population growth during recent periods.

-For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 using a base year of 2021 are employed.
-Growth rates by age group from these aggregations are applied to all areas until 2041.
-Based on the latest population numbers, the area is expected to grow by 444 persons by 2041, representing a total gain of 2.7% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on demographic trends and latest population numbers, the area is expected to grow by 444 persons to 2041, recording a total gain of 2.7% over the 17-year period.

 Frequently Asked Questions - Population